lukedawilson/tanagra/README.md

 ## Roadmap

-- Support for class versioning (to allow deserialization to a previous version of a class, e.g. for instances cached before it was refactored)
 - Better handling of dynamic changes to class structure at runtime
 - Better support for pre-ES6 data-structures (functions-as-classes)
 - Full support for Google protobufs (including caching in Redis)